FSipiano/newbieDictionary/README.md

  - JavaScript and HTML DOM (to display or use the data)

 ### API -
-Stands for Application Programming Interface, is a software intermediary that allows two applications to talk to each other, is a contract between you and the software that you want to use, telling you what you can and can't do with it.
-It's a bridge allowing you to use the software and integrate it with your code, so that it becomes easier to integrate.
+Stands for Application Programming Interface, which provides a comprehensive layer of communication and callbacks to the original software layer, so that it becomes easier to integrate.
 Example- The google maps API allows you to integrate their maps to your apps through their API.
+An API is a contract between you and the software that you want to use, telling you what you can and can't do with it.
+It's a bridge allowing you to use the software and integrate it with your code.

 ### Arrays -
 Arrays are containers that hold variables, they're used to group together similar variables.
 You can think of an array like a book shelf where books are kept next to each other in a row.
 Similarly arrays are stored in memory as a continuous block.